fshowalter/movielog-archive/drafts/interstellar 2014.md

 A series of gravitational anomalies lead him to the remnants of NASA.
 NASA has a plan to save humanity.
 They’ve discovered a wormhole near Saturn.
 On the other side are potentially hospitable worlds.
 They’ve got a ship and crew ready.
 They just need a pilot.

 Cooper agrees even though it means he’ll miss years of his children’s lives.

-If he comes back at all.
+If he makes it back at all.

 The flight goes smoothly and the crew passes through the wormhole in a sequence that begs favorable comparisons with _2001: A Space Odyssey (1968)_.
 On the other side they assess their situation.
 There are three potential worlds, but the closest and most promising orbits the outskirts of a black hole.
 This creates a warping effect with time.
 An hour spent on the surface of the planet equates to seven years back on earth.